oSumAtrIX/dinkleberg/README.md

 A default `settings.json` file will be generated when running the program at the first time.

-- On big discord servers (+999 members), it is recommended to use the official API since more rate-limiting applies to the widget endpoint.
-On the other hand, the official discord API is way less reliable and may cause more false detections, so it is recommended to use the widget as much as possible.
+- On big Discord servers (+999 members), it is recommended to use the official API since more rate-limiting applies to the widget endpoint.
+On the other hand, the official Discord API is way less reliable and may cause more false detections, so it is recommended to use the widget as much as possible.
-For that, widgets must be enabled in the targets discord server settings under `Server Settings > Widget > Enable server widget`.
+For that, widgets must be enabled in the targets Discord server settings under `Server Settings > Widget > Enable server widget`.

-- Set `use_widget` in the `settings.json` to false to use the discord bot API endpoint instead.
+- Set `use_widget` in the `settings.json` to false to use the Discord bot API endpoint instead.

 - Adding user ids to `include_only` list, separated by a comma, will only track those users.
 Leaving it empty as-is will track all users in the targeted guild.
 Filtering helps with rate limiting and false detection a lot and should be considered to be used.